Skip to content

 WARNING

-mermaid.init is deprecated in v10 and will be removed in v11.
+mermaid.init is deprecated in v10 and will be removed in a future release.
 Please use mermaid.run instead.

 By default, mermaid.init will be called when the document is ready, finding all elements with class="mermaid".
 If you are adding content after mermaid is loaded, or otherwise need finer-grained control of this behavior, you can call init yourself with: